 State of New Mexico Indian Affairs Department (IAD)

 Grants of up to $30,000 to New Mexico Native American tribes, nations, pueblos, and Native-serving nonprofits for tobacco-use prevention programs.
-Applications are invited for tobacco-use prevention and cessation programs that educate about the harmful effects of commercial tobacco while recognizing the ceremonial significance of tobacco.
+Funding is intended for tobacco-use prevention and cessation programs that educate about the harmful effects of commercial tobacco, while recognizing the ceremonial significance of tobacco.

 Recognizing that each tribal community has individual needs, commercial tobacco prevention and cessation programs may be developed to uniquely address tobacco use and prevention, so long as they address the following goals: